 - Difficulty responding to complex organizational challenges

-When people are tired, their energy reserves are low and self-control suffers.
-They are more likely to succumb to impulsive desires and compromised decisions (Harrison & Horne, 2000).
+When people are tired at work, their energy reserves are low and self-control suffers.
+They are more likely to succumb to impulsive desires and compromised decisions.